jplgarcia/cartesi-angular-frontend/README.md

 To run the application:

 1. Install dependencies with `npm install`.
-2. Start the Angular development server with `ng serve`.
+2. Start the Angular development server with `ng serve` if you have [angular-cli](https://www.npmjs.com/package/@angular/cli) installed.
+Otherwise run it with npm start.
 3. Open `http://localhost:4200/` in your browser to view the DApp.

 ## Contribution